 Attempting to put this flailing mess of variables into one neat box just doesn’t work.
 We don’t depend on the city for power but we sure as heck depended on the manufacturer of the solar panels and the generator.
 Get the point? 🙂

 In addition to the logistics of setting up “shop”, we had to adjust to a different mindset.
 Hardiness is respected in these parts and the local government pamphlet opens with the words “Welcome to the Wild West” and urges the reader to “get used to it”.

 We were fresh from a lifetime of living in the suburbs and afraid to touch a gas-powered chainsaw let alone make a go of living amongst the trees and the turkeys.
 We wondered what we had gotten ourselves into but we were too excited to be new landowners to let any reservations get in our way.

 After the honeymoon period, winter barreled in with a seriousness that slapped all thoughts of anything but survival out of our consciousnesses.
 The neighbors had warned us of sub-zero temperatures and snow drifts as high as the eves on a house.
 It wasn’t far from the truth.

 The weather turned cold and wet and we found ourselves ill-prepared for reality.
 Our water pipes froze and our worldly possessions disappeared under three feet of snow.
-Some things we didn’t find until the spring melt.
+Some things we didn’t find until spring.

 As the temperatures plummeted toward zero, my son and I went to stay in an emergency shelter while my husband hunkered down at the property with our cats.
 I worried constantly about him but we visited often.
-I would take dishes back with me to the shelter to clean and straighten things out while I was at our property.
+I would take dishes back with me to the shelter to clean and straighten things out while I was there.